AnnyNaWeb/anny.github.io/_posts/2024-11-22-how-to-manage-bugs.markdown

 ---

 If you’re starting an indie game studio, managing bugs might not be the first thing on your mind.
-But without a process, bugs can pile up, wasting time, delaying your release, and hurting the quality of your game.
+But without a process, bugs can stuff, lose one's time, delaying your release, it makes your game bad.
 Setting up a basic bug management system will help you organize, prioritize, and fix issues efficiently—even if you’re just getting started, whether you have QA on your team or not.